kremmydas/docker-cli/README.md

 ## Bash completion ##

-  As of Click 2.0, there is built-in support for [Bash completion](https://click.palletsprojects.com/en/7.x/bashcomplete/) for any Click script.
+  There is built-in support for [Bash completion](https://click.palletsprojects.com/en/7.x/bashcomplete/) for any Click script.

   In order to activate Bash completion, run the following:
   ```
   (venv)$ _FNCLI_COMPLETE=source fncli > fncli-complete.sh